DarioAl/ARK_single_camera/README.md

 in order to calibrate the camera you have to use the Sampleviewer software provided with the code above.
 In Ubuntu 18 this will not work unless you install libtiff4, follow this steps to install it https://tutorialforlinux.com/2018/10/10/how-to-install-libtiff4-libtiff4-dev-for-ubuntu-18-04-bionicl-gnulinux-easy-guide/3/

+### OHC not working
+If you use the kilogui the OHC will not work with the Smart Arena.
+Reboot the computer.
+If the OHC is not working at all, then add the current user to dial out group and reboot the computer:

+sudo usermod -a -G dialout <your-user>
+sudo reboot now